Sydney to Kosciuszko

 We also recommend that your bicycle is checked and serviced.

-Shared accommodation will be available each night for around $50.
+Shared accommodation should be available each night for around $50.
 Accommodation with private bathrooms will also be available for a higher price.
 We don’t think camping is practical in view of the long days and the extra load and time taken.

 - Keiraview Accomodation